Linux Command: User and Group Management

 To add a user we need useradd command, which can be used like something below:

 You can use options with this useradd command to define your preferences.
-Like, for defining a custom home directory using the following command:
+Like, for defining a custom home directory use the following command:

 For getting more information and options of useradd use the command: